Download course notes for executives

 Sales Training: Always Face The Close

-When you are travelling, you are heading towards your final destination.
+When you are traveling, you are heading towards your final destination.
 If not, you are lost!
 Directional Selling is no different.
 You should always be facing your destination – the close.

 This is simply a matter of understanding the basics of the sales structure and knowing, at any given point, where you are in the sales pitch.
 No two meetings are ever the same, so you will need a combination of core selling skills and knowledge of the ‘Directional Selling map’ to keep you on course.